-Picture It: Multiple generations living in close proximity.
-Grandparents get time with the grandchildren, and mom and dad can be there to support their parents as they get older.
-If you're worried that it could get very crowded, you should know that it doesn't have to be.
+Picture It: Multiple generations living nearby.
+Grandparents get to spend time with the grandchildren, and mom and dad can be there to support their parents as they get older.
+If you're worried that it could get very crowded, you should know it doesn't have to be.
 In this vision, everyone has their own space.
-With an Accessory Dwelling Unit (ADU), (commonly referred to as a casita in Arizona) you can have a smaller but functional home on your property.
-This allows you to keep family members close but retain the additional freedom you need to come and go as you please.
-If this sounds like the perfect solution for you, here are a few things you need to know.
+With an Accessory Dwelling Unit (ADU), you can have a smaller but functional home on your property.
+This allows for family members to remain close yet still retain privacy.
+If this sounds like the perfect solution, here are a few things about ADUs you need to know.

 What Is an Accessory Dwelling Unit?

-It may be attached to another outbuilding, like a garage.
-The rules for an ADU depend on the area.
-Some regions do not allow ADUs.
-Phoenix does in most cases, calling them a "guest house."
+It can also be attached to an outbuilding, like a garage.
+The rules for an ADU depend on the ADU ordinances in your area.
+Some regions do not allow ADUs, while Phoenix does in most cases, referring to them a "guest house."
 If your property is large enough to support an ADU, there's a good chance that you can build one.

-Once it is complete, you have a lot of flexibility in determining how best to use it.
-And if you ever decide to sell, you will have made a significant investment.
+Keep in mind that once the guest house is built, you have a lot of flexibility in determining how best to use it.

 By comparison, an ADU must have a permanent foundation.
-Whether you are building it on top of your garage or creating its own dwelling, it cannot be something that you can load in whole onto a truck to move somewhere else.
-This is why most ADUs are stick-built, and why most tiny homes or manufactured homes wouldn't qualify.
+Whether you are adding it as a second-story addition on top of your garage or building it as its own dwelling, like a casita or backyard cottage, and ADU cannot be something that you can move somewhere else.
+This is why most ADUs are stick-built, and also why most tiny houses or manufactured homes wouldn't qualify.

 What's the Difference Between an ADU and Mother-in-Law Suite?

 If ADUs and mother-in-law suites seem very similar, it is because they are.
-Unlike ADUs, which have a clearly-defined set of rules that people have to follow in their construction and use, there isn't a lot of definition for mother-in-law suites.
-In essence, these are housing units that are designed to provide a layer of separation.
-It may or may not be completely separate, with its own entrance.
-Both of these remodeling projects provide a viable opportunity for homeowners, because they create additional living space that could be divided from the primary residence.
+Unlike ADUs, which have a clearly defined set of rules to follow in their construction and use, there isn't a lot of definition for mother-in-law suites.
+In essence, in-law suites are housing units that are designed to provide a layer of separation, but its own entrance isn't necessary.
+Both remodeling projects provide a viable opportunity for homeowners because they create additional living space and are often an affordable housing option for a family member.

-When you think about the investment, the cost of building an ADU and the potential increase in resale value is worth considering.
-Building any addition to your home of a significant size can cost $100,000 or more.
-Once you factor in the need to construct a kitchen and bathroom, which an ADU must have, you may spend as much as $200,000 or more.
-However, as one of the latest trends in building, you can usually expect a reasonable increase in resale value.
+From an investment perspective, the cost of building an ADU and the potential increase in resale value is worth considering.
+Building an addition to your home of any significant size can cost $150,000 or more, and if your project includes a bathroom, the cost of a home addition begins at $200,000.
+Once you factor in the need to construct a kitchen and bathroom, which an ADU must have, you should expect to spend at least $250,000.
+However, because ADUs are one of the latest trends in building, you can usually expect a reasonable increase in resale value.

 When Should You Consider Building an ADU?

-- You need an additional living space for work or hobbies
+You need additional living space for work or hobbies

-Even if you just want to sell your home in a few years, this might be a good way to dramatically expand the pool of interested buyers.
-The potential for rental income can significantly increase a property's sale price.
+Even if you decide to sell your home in a few years, a thought-out ADU design may dramatically expand the pool of interested homebuyers.
+The additional living space on your property and the potential for rental income can significantly increase your home's sale price.

-To get the best investment for your money, it's best to start with the experts at Hochuli Design and Remodeling Team.
-Our experience with custom building and remodeling can help you get an ADU that complements your property and provides the extra space you sorely need.
-To discover what we can do for you or request a consultation about your project, contact us today.
+To get the best investment for your money, start with the experts at Hochuli Design and Remodeling Team.
+Our experience with custom building and remodeling can help you get an ADU that complements your property and provides the extra space you need.